WandererXII/lila-gif/README.md

 ## License

-lila-gif is licensed under the GNU Affero General Public License, version 3 or any later version, at your option.
+lishogi-gif is licensed under the GNU Affero General Public License, version 3 or any later version, at your option.

 The generated images include text in